 There’s No Room in the Inn for Many Homeless People

-For the next six months, there’s no “room in the inn” in Memphis and many other cities across the country where churches have come together to provide emergency shelter in their church buildings.
-Why are there no “rooms”?
+For a lot of homeless men, there’s been no “room in the inn” this summer in Memphis and many other cities across the country where churches have come together to provide emergency shelter in their church buildings.

-Regardless of whether these programs are called “Room in the Inn” as they are in Tennessee, it’s definitely not because the churches’ volunteers and those who coordinate the programs don’t care about homeless people.
-Many of us are, no doubt, especially close to some of them and I, for one, don’t want to lose touch with those I’ve been trying to connect to the mental health system.
-Closing for the spring and summer months is more likely due to the amount of time volunteers devote to the program and fatigue, especially for those who do the physical work.
-That includes setting up and putting away cots and mattresses, laundering sheets, pillowcases and blankets, preparing and serving food, and cleaning up afterward.
+Regardless of whether these programs are called “Room in the Inn” as they are in Memphis and Nashville, it’s definitely not because the churches’ volunteers and those who coordinate the programs don’t care about homeless people.
+Many of the volunteers are, no doubt, especially close to some or many of them.
+Ceasing operations for months is clearly due to the amount of time that volunteers can devote to the program.
+This year, many of the churches went the extra mile and are “hosting” homeless women, especially on the days when the weather is unbelievably humid.
 Administering the program, including coordinating and scheduling the churches and transportation, screening the potential guests, and resolving issues is no small feat either.
+Participating churches deserve a lot of credit.